The Moor Golf Course Review

 A big hitter can possibly send the ball over the first pond to the middle section of the S, taking care to avoid the tree in the middle of the shot.
 A carry of 275 or so would present a 180 shot to the green.
 For the rest of us, this is a true three shot par 5.

 Conditions on the day I played were good.
 A shortage of rain in Northern Michigan had left things more dry than course management would have liked, with the resulting brown areas in fairways.
 Tee boxes and fairways were in good shape, though.
-Still, as a whole, conditions were not as good as I have found at other Boyne properties, such as The Heather, Bay Harbor and Crooked Tree.
-(Though that may be an unfair comparison, given the premium conditions at those courses).

 The Moor is a nice part of Boyne Highlands’ course offerings — especially considering the availability of Golf Boards.
 Along with the other courses at Boyne Highlands, The Moor could be part of a great golf buddies trip.